microsoft/pxt-adafruit/docs/device/servo.md

 * When powered by USB, make sure that the servo moves when you tilt the board.
 * When powered by batteries **only**, make sure that the servo moves when you tilt the board.

+## Calibrating

+Using the [servo calibrator program](/examples/servo-calibrator) to determine the best angles to use in your make.

 ## Troubleshooting

 If your servo seems to sutter and stay stuck at a particular position, it means that it is not receiving enough power.